visgl/luma.gl/docs/api-reference/core/animation-loop.md

 ### constructor

 Parameters:
-* `gl` - Sets this `AnimationLoop`'s `WebGLRenderingContext`.

-### init(callback)

-* `callback` - function that takes a context object.
-It will be called exactly once, after page load completes and a context has been created.

-The callback will be called with an initial context object, containing
+* `onInitialize` (callback) - function that will be called exactly once after `start()` has been called, after page load completes and a context has been created.
+The callback will be called with an initial object containing a gl context object.
+Can return a promise (e.g. for texture or model loads)

-### setupFrame(callback)

-Supplying this callback overrides the default frame setup code, which resizes the canvas and the viewport after the window size.
+* `onSetupFrame` (callback) - Supplying this callback overrides the default frame setup code, which resizes the canvas and the viewport after the window size.
 For applications that use a single full screen canvas, this function is usually not needed.

-### frame(callback)

-Calling `frame` will automatically start the animation.
-If this is not desired, follow immediately with a stop.
+* `onRenderFrame` (callback) - Calling `frame` will automatically start the animation.
+If this is not desired, follow immediately with a `stop()`.
+* `onCreateContext` (callback) - function without parameters that returns a `WebGLRenderingContext`.
+This callback will be called exactly once, after page load completes.

 Remarks:

-### initContext

-Postpones context creation until the page (i.e. all HTML) has been loaded.
+* Postpones context creation until the page (i.e. all HTML) has been loaded.
 At this time it is safe to specify canvas ids when calling `createGLContext`.

-* `callback` - function without parameters that returns a `WebGLRenderingContext`.
-This callback will be called exactly once, after page load completes.

-Remarks:
 * The supplied callback function must return a WebGLRenderingContext or an error will be thrown.
 * This callback registration function should not be called if a `WebGLRenderingContext` was supplied to the AnimationLoop constructor.

 ### start